localvoid/kivi/README.md

   // `subscribe(d)` and `tempSubscribe(d)` are used to subscribe for
   // `Invalidator` objects.
   //
-  // Each time Component is invalidated, old temp subscriptions will be
+  // Each time Component is invalidated, old transient subscriptions will
-  // automatically canceled, so we just register a new one when something
+  // be automatically canceled, so we just register a new one when
-  // is changed.
+  // something is changed.
-  c.tempSubscribe(c.data.dependency);
+  c.transientSubscribe(c.data.dependency);

-  c.updateRoot(...);
+  c.syncVRoot(...);
 };
 ```